-The inflows and outflows for Lac La Biche Lake had samples collected on June 27, July 31, and August 27, 2018.
+The inflows and outflow for Lac La Biche Lake had samples collected on May 25, June 1, June 15, July 2, and August 13, 2020.
 The results of total nitrogen in these samples are illustrated in Figure 7.
-As indicated below (Figure 7) Total nitrogen concentrations in all inflow samples exceeded the applicable regulatory guidelines (1.0 mg/L).
+Inflow 12 was not sampled due to low volume and flow.
+As indicated below (Figure 7) the total nitrogen concentrations in all inflow samples, except Owl River, exceeded the applicable regulatory guidelines (1.0 mg/L).
+A map showing the location of these samples is found on Figure 16.